 As with any routine, if you keep it the same week after week, it can get a little stale.
 Here are a few ways to mix up your weekly jokes.

-- Have a student lead the discussion of the joke.
+- Have a student lead the discussion of the joke in Spanish.

 - Have partners or small groups discuss the joke and then come together to all discuss.